VeeamHub/veeam-orchestrator/ReIPLinux/README.md

 For example:
 ![alt text](reip_rule_job.jpg)

 Make sure to enter only the keyword "failover" in description.
-The script uses the description keywords to identify which re IP rule to extract.
+The script uses the description keywords to identify which re-IP rule to extract.

-When using CDP policies, you need to run re-IP during failback.
-For this, create a second rule in the CDP policy, fill in the required parameters and add in description the keyword "failback".
+For restore plans, create a dummy replication job (a job that you will never run), assign the protected VMs to that job and create a re-IP using the keyword "restore".

 ## Additional Information